Yoshimi/yoshimi/Tests/README.txt

-For yoshimi version 1.2.1 or later

-You need version 1.3.2 or later for root changes to work
+These are test files.

 RootBankProgChangeTest

+For yoshimi version 1.2.1 or later.

+You need version 1.3.2 or later for root changes to work.

 For versions before 1.3.2
     Expects 'Bank Change' set to LSB and 'Enable On Load' to be checked.